 Wishing to understand FIDIC Contract Administration Requirements.

 Those new to the field take away a good multi-discipline understanding of the issues involved in the program works.
-It helps them become productive quickly and builds in them a knowledge framework that will help identify, understand, classify and remember on the job experiences in his memory.
+It helps them become productive quickly and build in them a knowledge framework that will help identify, understand, classify, and remember on the job experiences in his memory.

 More experiences participants take-away an individualized action plan as mentioned elsewhere in this technical sheet.